 Who were the scholars, scientists, artists and administrators who brought about these remarkable changes-from the adoption of modern medicine to the emergence of women from purdah and the development of democracy-and and is their legacy now under threat from a burgeoning counter-Enlightenment?
 Spanning more than 200 years of Middle Eastern history, and encompassing the Arab, Turkish and Persian worlds, the Islamic Enlightenment describes the collision of an ancient civilisation with new ways of living in the world.

-The Islamic Enlightenment came out in the UK on February 23 and appears in the US on April 4
+The Islamic Enlightenment came out in the UK on February 23 and in the US on April 4

 NEWS, Articles and appearances

-- The Islamic Enlightenment has been called 'brilliant' by Orhan Pamuk, 'timely, thoughtful and provocative' by Peter Frankopan, and as 'a blow...for common humanity' by Justin Marozzi.
+- The Islamic Enlightenment has been called 'brilliant' by Orhan Pamuk, 'timely, thoughtful and provocative' by Peter Frankopan, and 'a blow...for common humanity' by Justin Marozzi.

 - President Trump and his advisers paint Muslims as enemies of modernity.
 The neglected history of an age of Middle Eastern liberalism proves them wrong.
 My Guardian Long Read